 The Grants Committee of the Criminal Justice Services Board (CJSB) will review and make funding recommendations to the full CJSB.
-The CJSB will make final grant subaward decisions at its meeting in May 2024.
+The CJSB is expected to make final grant subaward decisions at its meeting in June 2024.
 Funding decisions made by the CJSB are final and may not be appealed.